 An annulment is a legal recognition that a marriage or domestic partnership is not legally valid.
 Rather than terminating a marriage or partnership, and annulment declares that it never actually existed.
 Keep in mind that annulments are quite rare.
 You can learn more about annulments here or by speaking to one of our lawyers.

-Experienced Los Angeles Divorce Lawyer Ready To Help
+Speak with a Los Angeles Divorce Lawyer Today